 The English Faculty works closely with the Disability Advisory Service and the Colleges to provide support for disabled students and fully supports the University's Common Framework for Supporting Disabled Students.
 The Faculty's Disability Lead is Ros Ballaster, Chair of the Faculty Board, and the Disability Coordinator is Andy Davice.
 Please do not hesitate to contact Andy Davice if you have any questions about disability support in the English Faculty.

-The English Faculty has two harassment advisors who can offer support to staff and students who think they are being harassed in any way.
-Should you have any concerns about harassment, please contact Laura Marcus or Stefano Evangelista.
+The English Faculty has a harassment advisor who can offer support to staff and students who think they are being harassed in any way.
+Should you have any concerns about harassment, please contact Stefano Evangelista.